 with our expectations, it passed!
 These are known as simple tests, but there

 is also another type of test, which we call instrumented tests.

-See more at the “Test types” sections to understand Avocado’s test types.
+See more at the “Test types” section on the Avocado User’s Guide.

 Multiple result formats¶